eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/projection-matrices.md

 \end{align}
 $$

 Most probably you will use either fov or focal length and stick to it so there will be no need for conversion!
-We can still check that our formula gives again the same result:
+We can always still verify that our formula gives the same result:

 ```C++
 float fov = 2 * glm::atan(1 / focalLength);